Cover Image

 TYRES cloverleaf

-Buying the Quadrifoglio in 2023, its original factory-fitted Pirelli P-Zero Corsa AR tyres were not in the best of states, though still with around 3 to 3.5mm of tread they were around half-worn.
-That’s remarkable given the car had over 8,000 miles on the clock using these super-soft tyres, evidence of some gentle past ownership too.
-We hear stories of sets of Corsas being worn clean through in 6,000 miles.
-Or less.
-Anyway, they worked great over the summer on warm roads with simply phenomenal grip.
-They did however have awful drag/tramp at low speeds, exacerbated by the Ackermann effect that gives the Giulia a wonderfully small turning circle.
-Road noise was high too and they picked up every spec of dirt and grit.
-Gradually, rain induced some severe buttock-clenching moments on traffic islands, not enjoyable at all.
+The Quadrifoglio’s original factory-fitted Pirelli P-Zero Corsa AR tyres were not in the best of state when bought by me, though still with around 3 mm of tread, just under half the original 6.5mm depth.
+That’s remarkable given the car had nearly 9,000 miles on the clock given they are super-soft high-performance tyres.
+Good evidence of some gentle past ownership anyway.
+They worked great over the summer on warm roads giving simply phenomenal grip.
+They did give a lot of drag/tramp in low speed manoeuvring, exacerbated by the Ackermann effect that gives the Giulia a wonderfully small turning circle.
+Road noise was high too as there was so little tread depth left by the end.
+Gradually, rain induced some severe buttock-clenching moments on traffic islands, not enjoyable at all and they had to go.

 Section Image